kontext-e/kontext-e.github.io/drafts/executable-architecture-documentation.md

 It combines the MPS languages for Asciidoc, PlantUML, and Cypher.
 Now it is possible to integrate UML diagram models and Cypher query models in Asciidoc documentation models.
 To my knowledge, there is no other tool which combines good text processing, UML modeling, a software structure database, and a database client.
-But that's exactly the toolset needed by a software architect to define an architecture via models and description and check whether that architecture is reflected in the code.
+But that's exactly the tool set needed by a software architect to define an architecture via models and description and check whether that architecture is reflected in the code.
 Leave one out and it doesn't really work.
 Models without describing text are just nice pictures.
 An architecture definition without automated checks on every build will sooner or later diverge from the code.